 If you purchase your solar energy system, you’ll be eligible for a 30% federal income tax credit if it’s installed and operational by December 31, 2032.

-The federal income tax credit for solar energy installations reduces to 22% of its cost in 2023, then 0% afterward for residential homes.
+The federal income tax credit for solar energy installations reduces to 26% of its cost in 2033, then 22% in 2034 and zero afterward for residential homes.

 Solar panel installation prices continue to decrease through the years.